infomark-org/infomark-docs/docs/content/guides/overview.md

 ./infomark console configuration test infomark-config.yml --test worker
 ```

-Upgrading InfoMark is also easy: Simply stop the infomark server and worker, replace the binary and start the server and worker again.
+Upgrading InfoMark is also easy: Stop the InfoMark server and worker, replace the binary and start the server and worker again.

 ## First User
 To add a user, please register your user in the web interface.
-After registration the email address needs to be confirmed.
-If sendmail is configured you will receive an instruction email containing a link to activate this account.
+After registration, the email address needs to be confirmed.
+If sendmail is configured, you will receive an instruction email containing a link to activate this account.

-Let us verify the user manually using the console.
+Let us activate the user manually using the console.
 Further, we will upgrade the permission of this user to have root privileges:

 ```bash
 # confirm email